 Access occasion: A time-frequency resource for device(s) to transmit Msg1 (i.e., the Access Random ID message) during a CBRA procedure.

-AS ID: The AS layer identifier to address the specific device for R2D reception and D2R scheduling.
+AS ID: The AS layer identifier to address the specific device for R2D reception and D2R scheduling, and to identify a specific device in the NACK Feedback message.

 Device: A device that supports A-IoT radio interface towards reader, as defined in TS 38.300 [3].